 Talking about pancreatic cancer pain

-It’s important that you speak to your GP or medical team as early as possible about any pain, including new pain or pain that’s got worse.
+It’s important that you speak to your doctor or nurse as early as you can about any pain you have.
+Tell your doctor, nurse or GP about any new pain or any pain that has got worse as soon as you can.
 Don’t try to cope with it yourself.
-The earlier you get treatment, the better the chance of getting the pain under control.
+The earlier you get treatment for pancreatic cancer pain, the better the chance of getting it under control.

-Your medical team will examine you, and may ask how the pain is affecting the following things.
+They may ask you how the pain is affecting the following things.

-- Your body – where is the pain, does it spread, what brings it on and how does it feel?
+- Your body – where is the pain, does it spread to other parts of your body, what brings it on or helps to improve it, and how does it feel?

-- Your daily life – does it get in the way of everyday activities, can you rest and sleep?
+- Your daily life – does it get in the way of everyday activities, like eating, resting and sleeping?

-- Your emotions – how does it affect your mood and how you feel?
+- Your feelings – how does it affect your mood and how you feel?

 - Your relationships – how does it affect your relationships with your family and friends?